-Issy wakes up feeling only very marginally better.
-Her cold is an absolute doozy.
-We wander down into Fira and I have the 'Greek Breakfast', which consists of three eggs.
-I wonder if this means that lots of Greek people have three eggs every day.
-I haven't seen a chicken yet, so I'm not quite sure where they get the eggs from.
-I also have coffee that the spoon stands up in, and I think that I'll probably now be awake for several days.
-We wander into and out of shops and then into the main church which has a spectacular ceiling.
+Issy‘s cold is an absolute doozy and she wakes up feeling only very marginally better.
+We wander along the path towards Fira in search of nourishment.
+I launch into a concoction known as the ”Greek Breakfast“, which seems to just consist of three eggs.
+The name would seem to imply that a significant proportion of the local population munches its way through this every morning, which leaves us wondering where they get the eggs from.
+We haven't seen any chickens here yet.
+I hope the eggs come from chickens.
+I have coffee that the spoon stands up in, and I think that I'll probably now be awake for several days.
+We wander into and out of shops and then into the town’s spectacularly ceilinged main church.
 Unlike yesterday's monastery chapel it also seems to have some room for a congregation.

-We have lunch with Maddie Johansen, whose parents are old friends of ours.
-She's been everywhere that there is to go in Europe and then some.
-She tells us that she had 50 Euro in her pocket on Sunday when the Greek Government announced that it was closing all its banks for a week.
+We have lunch with Maddie Johansen, whose parents are very old friends of ours.
+She's at the tail end of several weeks travelling through Europe.
+She tells us that she had 50 Euro in her pocket on Sunday when the Greek Government announced that it was closing all the banks for a week.
 All the ATMs were out of cash,

-Issy is no better.
-This really sucks for her.
-I let her rest while I walk around the edge of the caldera to Skaros Rock, which is a large outcrop jutting out of the caldera’s cliff face.
-I walk down the cliff along several hundred steps to the base of the rock, then up a lot more steps to a ledge near the top.
-I try to find a way up to the top of the rock but this looks like a job for rock climbers.
-Other people are also trying to find a way up, and they ask me if I can help them find it.
+Issy’s cold has worsened again so she heads back to the hotel to rest up.
+I head off around the rim of the caldera to Skaros Rock, which is a large outcrop jutting out from the cliff face.
+Access is via several hundred steps down to its base, then up several hundred more steps to a ledge near the top.
+I try to find a way up to the very top but this looks like a job for people with ropes and crampons.
+Others are also looking for the way up, and they ask me if I can help them find it.
 I‘m not sure why they think I’ll know.
-One young man does find a way up but apparently it involves hanging upside down while supporting yourself by your fingernails.
-I decide to pass on this; I think Issy would probably kill me if I fell off and died so early in our trip.
-There is evidence of a settlement here at some stage,
+One young man does find a route, but it seems that it involves hanging upside down while supporting yourself by your fingernails.
+I think Issy would probably kill me if I fell off and died so early in our trip, so I decide to leave this one to the professionals.
+There's evidence of a settlement here at some stage,

 and I remember Kostas telling us that the people who lived here left in the mid 1850s because of constant earthquakes.
-This is not too surprising; I can't imagine too many more dangerous places to be in an earthquake.
-Apparently the rock has a Maltese connection, as someone bought an icon of the Virgin Mary from Malta here at some stage.
+This isn’t all that surprising; I can't imagine too many worse places to be if the ground started to shake.
+Apparently the rock has a Maltese connection; someone bought an icon of the Virgin Mary here from my beloved’s tiny island homeland at some stage.
 I hope it liked earthquakes.

-Tot: 0.274s; Tpl: 0.023s; cc: 11; qc: 32; dbt: 0.0231s; 1; m:saturn w:www (18.104.22.168); sld: 1;
+Tot: 0.274s; Tpl: 0.023s; cc: 11; qc: 32; dbt: 0.0341s; 1; m:saturn w:www (18.104.22.168); sld: 1;

 ; mem: 1.3mb